 Owning a classic car is a lifelong dream for many car lovers.
 When the day finally comes to drive your dream car home, you’ll want to make sure your new investment is protected.
-But just as owning and caring for a classic car is completely different from normal car ownership, standard car insurance policies won’t provide the coverage you need.
+But just as owning and caring for a classic car is quite different from normal car ownership, standard car insurance policies are not likely to provide the coverage you need.
 You’ll have to purchase a specific classic car insurance policy.

 Some of our best car insurance companies offer classic car insurance policies, while others are specialized classic car insurance providers.
 Here is a list of insurers to consider:

 Types of Coverage